 Have you been affected by a natural disaster?

-Natural disasters include but are not limited to: earthquakes, flooding, fires and pose a host of practical issues for retailers and other employers.
+Natural disasters include but are not limited to: earthquakes, flooding, fires.
+They pose a host of practical issues for retailers and other employers.
 It’s obviously important to check on your people and your premises and it’s critical to remember that safety needs must be paramount at all times.
 This guide provides a brief overview of things you may need to consider over the coming days.

 Checking on your employees

 The most important thing is to keep in touch with your employees, firstly to make sure that they and their families are okay, and secondly to ascertain what is happening for them.

 Your business may be in an area where there are public transport or roading issues, or where your employees may be required to care for their children because schools and childcare facilities are closed.
 If so, this may mean that your business is closed, or your employees are unable to get to work.